irregularchat/Speech-Memorization-Platform/CONTRIBUTING.md

    - Run tests before submitting a pull request to ensure that your code does not introduce any issues.

+13. GitHub Issues Tagging for Agile Project Management

+We use a Kanban board to manage and visualize tasks during development.
+To keep everything organized, the following tagging conventions must be followed when creating or updating issues in GitHub:

+1. Priority Labels:

+- priority-high: Critical issues that must be resolved as soon as possible.
+- priority-medium: Important issues that should be addressed after high-priority tasks.
+- priority-low: Non-urgent tasks that can be scheduled for later.

+2. Type Labels:

+- type-bug: Used for bugs or defects that need fixing.
+- type-feature: Used for new features or enhancements to the project.
+- type-task: Used for general tasks like documentation, code refactoring, or research.
+- type-debt: Refers to technical debt, where code needs improvement or refactoring.

+3. Status Labels:
+- status-backlog: For issues that are ready to be worked on.
+- status-future: For issues that are planned for future development. # for issues not ready to be worked on yet
+- status-in-progress: For tasks currently being worked on.
+- status-needs-review: For tasks that require code review or testing.
+- status-done: For completed tasks that have been merged or implemented.

+4. Additional Labels:

+- blocked: Indicates that an issue is blocked by another task or dependency.
+- help-wanted: When assistance from others is needed.
+- good-first-issue: For tasks that are beginner-friendly.
+- discussion: For tasks or questions that need further discussion before work can begin.

+These labels help track tasks, prioritize issues, and provide transparency.
+Team members should make sure to assign the appropriate labels and update the status as they progress through their work.
+Make sure that every issue created is tagged correctly to ensure clear communication across the team.

 ## Team Collaboration Roles